 More about Marc

-For more than twenty-five years I’ve been proud to work with musicians, writers, filmmakers and companies that are creators, owners or users of creative works.
+For more than thirty years I’ve been proud to work with musicians, writers, filmmakers and companies that are creators, owners or users of creative works.
 I guide clients through contract negotiations and dispute resolutions.
-I have been recognized by my peers as a 2022 New York Super Lawyer for entertainment and sports law.
+I have been recognized by my peers as a New York Super Lawyer for entertainment and sports law since 2022.
 While I practice mostly copyright and entertainment law with particular expertise in music (scroll down for my resume), my colleagues and I handle a variety of litigation, corporate and other matters, both for companies and individuals.

 And maybe you’ve noticed the piece of music on this page?
 It isn’t clip art.
 Clip art would look better.
 That music, in my barely legible hand, is the theme to a jazz tune I wrote called The Only Thing That Keeps Me Sane Is Song.
 And yes, I gave myself permission to put it there.